-What is pyproject.toml
+What is pyproject.toml?

-is a TOML (Tom’s Obvious, Minimal Language) file that holds configuration information for various tools involved in Python project management.
+At its core, pyproject.toml is a TOML (Tom’s Obvious, Minimal Language) file that holds configuration information for various tools involved in Python project management.
 The goal is to provide a unified format for tool configuration, allowing developers to keep project-related settings in one place.

-With the increasing complexity of Python projects and the rise of various tools for testing, linting, packaging, and more, the Python Packaging Authority (PyPa) introduced pyproject.toml
+With the increasing complexity of Python projects and the rise of various tools for testing, linting, packaging, and more, the Python Packaging Authority (PyPa) introduced pyproject.toml to unify and streamline this process.

 Structure of pyproject.toml

-file typically consists of sections, each serving a different purpose.
+A pyproject.toml file typically consists of sections, each serving a different purpose.
 Let’s take a look at a general structure:

 Structure of pyproject.toml

-file typically consists of sections, each serving a different purpose.
+A pyproject.toml file typically consists of sections, each serving a different purpose.
 Let’s take a look at a general structure:

 [tool]